neicnordic/puhuri-web/docs/service-providers.md

 Representative of the Service Provider should submit initial list as well as updates to the support channel of Puhuri Core operator: [support@hpc.ut.ee](mailto:support@hpc.ut.ee).

-The following information must be provided or each Resource Allocator:
+The following information must be provided for each Resource Allocator:

 1. Name
 2. Abbreviation